ZhangJJ26/COMPASS-PTM/README.md

-# COMPASS-PTM: A Unified Coarse-to-Fine Multiple PTM Prediction Framework
+# Learning the PTM Code through a Coarse-to-Fine, Mechanism-Aware Framework

 ## Introduction